lvap/alpaca/README.md

 ## Usage

-Run main.py in a terminal to start the program, then enter any http(s) webpage URL to evaluate its credibility.
+Run main.py to start the program, then enter any http(s) webpage URL to evaluate its credibility.
-Returned credibility score is between 0 -> low credibility and 1 -> high credibility.
+Returned credibility score is between 0 = low credibility and 1 = high credibility.

 Logging, and export of credibility signal statistics to a .csv file can be configured in main.py.
 To evaluate all URLs in a list, use evaluate_datasets() in the same file.